 Firstly if you feel you are susceptible to seasickness discuss this with your doctor prior to setting out.
 Some drugs do have side effects so get proper medical advice.

 Some of the options on the market include transderm scopolamine patches you wear behind the ear that administer a drug gradually over a three-day period.
 They are more effective if you put them on about four hours prior to boarding so it is in your system before your voyage begins.

-Some travellers have also effectively used an electronic device like a wristwatch that send a mild, user-variable, electric current into the wrist.
+Some travelers have also effectively used an electronic device like a wristwatch that send a mild, user-variable, electric current into the wrist.
 This is certainly an alternative to taking medication.
 Again consult a doctor about this.

 Otherwise over the counter medicines can also be used.
 Many contain antihistamines which can cause drowsiness so again be aware of their side effects.
 In most cases medicine should be taken about two hours prior to boarding and are usually ineffective once a person is already nauseous or vomiting.

 You should also try to board the expedition ship well rested.
 Eat only moderately the day before and avoid greasy foods and excessive amounts of alcohol.
 Once on board pack your gear away immediately, storing it so it won’t become dislodged or need organization later when the seas aren’t so calm.
 It’s a good practice to avoid overheating both in your cabin, eating or anywhere else as this can bring on motion sickness.
 Reading in bed is another activity you might wish to avoid.